Safi1012/Piclet/README.md

 ## Features

-* Signin / signup account
+* Signup / signin account
 * Sort the running challenges through a ‘hot’, ‘new’ and ’archived’ section
-* Each challenge displays additional informations like: ‘number of posts’, ‘number of total votes’ and ‘age’
+* Each challenge displays additional informations like: ‘number of posts’, ‘number of total votes’ and ‘age of post’
 * Discover interesting and hopefully challenging posts
 * Ability to like a user post
 * Each user can create new challenges and posts
-* The profile view shows the user stats and history
+* The profile view shows stats and history of the user
-* The stats contain the rank and the ‘total number of likes’ the user earned
+* Stats contain the rank and the ‘total number of likes’ the user earned
-* The history contains all ‘posts’, ‘likes’ and ‘challenges’ the user created
+* History contains all ‘posts’, ‘likes’ and ‘challenges’ the user created
 * The user can upload his own avatar